Andrew-Benson-CER/ORCADocs/docs/source/EnglishRemGuide.rst

       incorrect, please contact the
     | CER at remediation@cer-rec.gc.ca.

-1. Use the definitions below as guidance to assist in selecting the appropriate land use category.
+4. Use the definitions below as guidance to assist in selecting the appropriate land use category.

 |image10|

-a.
 Agricultural Land

-i.  | Lands which are either currently cultivated or show signs of
+    | Lands which are either currently cultivated or show signs of
       recent cultivation
     | (i.e., within the past 5 years); or

-ii. | Lands which have not been recently cultivated (i.e., within the
+    | Lands which have not been recently cultivated (i.e., within the
       past 5 years), and
     | where sod has developed or is beginning to develop and which is
       used for
     | animal grazing or other agricultural purposes.

-b.
 Protected Area
     | Lands with protective designations, as identified in government
       regulation, and for which development is not permitted or is limited.
 These could include, but are not limited to: